knumskull/aap-protector/README.md

 ## LICENSE
-This project is licensed under the GPLv3+
+This project is licensed under the MIT